 - Install two inches of rigid insulation board directly against concrete.
 It is easiest to attach it to the wall with a couple of concrete nails or even some adhesive while you frame walls.
 Frame an interior 2×4 stud wall at 24-inch centers, pressed tightly against the foam panels.
 Before framing the walls of your basement, install a moisture barrier to prevent water and moisture from entering the wall cavity.
 But if you use fiberglass insulation batts, then a moisture barrier will prevent water and moisture from entering your walls and creating mold and mildew.
 To raise your basement ceiling, raise the height of the joists by 3 millimeter’s or 1/8 of an inch per day to gradually increase the basement height.
 Raising the ceiling of your basement is the cheapest method to increase its height because most homeowners can do this themselves.

-- The basement walls need to be insulated to a minimum value of R-10 for continuous insulation (such as foam plastic insulation) or R-13 for framing cavity insulation based on the component requirements of Table N1102.
+- The basement walls need to insulate to a minimum value of R-10 for continuous insulation (such as foam plastic insulation) or R-13 for framing cavity insulation based on the component requirements of Table N1102.
 1 Insulation and fenestration requirements by component.
 Floor fans and a dehumidifier are additional options that may help keep a basement adequately ventilated.
 Another option is to install exhaust fans that connect to vents located throughout the basement.
-These fans can be permanently installed in windows or might require cutting through a basement wall to install.
+These fans can be permanently install in windows or might require cutting through a basement wall to install.
 A contractor will thoroughly test the energy performance of your house, the contractor will provide a prioritized list of recommendations to improve efficiency.
 With this list in hand, you can confidently begin your project (Amazing ceiling ideas(DIY Ideas To Add Your Ceiling).

 Where to Find Certified Energy Auditor

 Energy auditors conduct hands-on tests in order to determine the source of poor energy efficiency.
-Conducting a blower-door test is one of the most common home inspections that are performed.
+Conducting a blower-door test is one of the most common home inspections that perform.
 This test uses a specialized blower fan to alter the air pressure inside an enclosed structure.
 Your state or local government energy or weatherization office may help you identify a local company or organization that performs audits.
 Your electric or gas utility may conduct residential energy assessments or recommend local auditors.
 A professional home energy audit will provide a thorough assessment of your home’s energy use.
 In addition to a room-by-room examination of the home, an auditor may employ equipment such as blower doors, infrared cameras, and (rarely) Perfluorocarbon tracer gas.

 Step Towards Insulation

 Now you have been given the green signal, so now decide the insulation material.
-Basement ceilings can easily be insulated with unfaced fiberglass batts or blankets installed between the floor joists and held in place with wire, fishing line or spring metal supports called “tiger claws”.
+Basement ceilings can easily insulate with enface fiberglass batts or blankets installed between the floor joists and held in place with wire, fishing line or spring metal supports called “tiger claws”.
 Insulating the basement ceiling will keep most of the heat upstairs in the living space.
 Basement Spray Foam Insulation, Buy from Amazon and also Basement Foam Board Insulation is also quite good and many other types are available for insulation.